South Vietnam: Fall of Saigon: April 1975

 Morale was low in South Vietnam as the PAVN advanced.
 A last-ditch defense was made by the ARVN 18th Division at the Battle of Xuân Lộc from 9–21 April.
 Thiệu resigned on 21 April 1975, and fled to Taiwan.
 He nominated his Vice President Trần Văn Hương as his successor.
 After only one week in office, the South Vietnamese national assembly voted to hand over the presidency to General Dương Văn Minh.
 Minh was seen as a more conciliatory figure toward the North, and it was hoped he might be able to negotiate a more favourable settlement to end the war.
 The North, however, was not interested in negotiations, and its forces captured Saigon.
 Minh unconditionally surrendered Saigon and the rest of South Vietnam to North Vietnam on 30 April 1975.

 During the hours leading up to the surrender, the United States undertook a massive evacuation of US government personnel as well as high-ranking members of the ARVN and other South Vietnamese who were seen as potential targets for persecution by the Communists.
 Many of the evacuees were taken directly by helicopter to multiple aircraft carriers waiting off the coast.
-An iconic image of the evacuation is the widely seen footage of empty Huey helicopters being jettisoned over the side of the carriers, to provide more room on the ship's deck for more evacuees to land.